CTUAvastLab/Mill.jl/docs/src/examples/musk/musk.md

 ```@repl musk
 model = BagModel(
-    ArrayModel(Dense(166, 10, Flux.relu)),                      # model on the level of Flows
+    ArrayModel(Dense(166, 10, Flux.tanh)),                      # model on the level of Flows
     meanmax_aggregation(10),                                    # aggregation
-    ArrayModel(Chain(Dense(21, 10, Flux.relu), Dense(10, 2))))  # model on the level of bags
+    ArrayModel(Chain(Dense(21, 10, Flux.tanh), Dense(10, 2))))  # model on the level of bags
 ```

-Instances are first passed through a single layer with 10 neurons (input dimension is 166) with `relu` non-linearity, then we use `mean` and `max` aggregation functions simultaneously (for some problems, max is better then mean, therefore we use both), and then we use one layer with 10 neurons and `relu` nonlinearity followed by linear layer with 2 neurons (output dimension).
+Instances are first passed through a single layer with 10 neurons (input dimension is 166) with `tanh` non-linearity, then we use `mean` and `max` aggregation functions simultaneously (for some problems, max is better then mean, therefore we use both), and then we use one layer with 10 neurons and `tanh` nonlinearity followed by linear layer with 2 neurons (output dimension).

 Let's check that forward pass works: